UW-Madison Zoom Workplace - Getting Started with Zoom AI Companion

 2. Enter your NetID credentials

-3. Select settings in the left menu
+3. Select Settings in the left menu

 4. Select the AI Companion tab on the top menu

-5. Enable/disable settings as needed*
+5. Enable preferred settings as needed.

 Return to the top